dullhunk/book/careers-lab/manchester/local-employers/north-west.md

 * Wakelet, [wakelet.com](https://wakelet.com), M20 3BN
 * Zuhlke Engineering, [zuehlke.com](https://www.zuehlke.com), M2 3AW

 If you are interested in more Manchester based employers, another place you can look is Manchester Digital (MD) [manchesterdigital.com](https://www.manchesterdigital.com).
 MD is an independent trade association for digital businesses (many in advertising & marketing) in the North West of England.
-Student membership of [@mcrdig](https://twitter.com/mcrdig) is free (normally £40 for individual membership) and they advertise jobs at [jobs.manchesterdigital.com](https://jobs.manchesterdigital.com)
+Student membership of [@mcrdig](https://twitter.com/mcrdig) is free (normally £40 for individual membership) and they advertise jobs at [manchesterdigital.com/jobs](https://www.manchesterdigital.com/jobs)

-## Add you company to this list
+## Add your organisation to this list

 If you are a Manchester based employer who isn't listed here, but would like to be, [raise an issue](https://github.com/dullhunk/book/issues) or [submit a pull request](https://github.com/dullhunk/book/compare).
 The document source is written in [markdown](https://en.wikipedia.org/wiki/Markdown), and I welcome constructive feedback on it.